telerik/winforms-docs/dropdown,-listcontrol-and-checkeddropdownlist/checkeddropdownlist/how-to/use-as-radgridview-editor.md

 ````

 {{endregion}}

 The next step is to replace the editor the default editor.
 This can be achieved in EditorReqired event handler of the grid.
-This is the place where the data
-          source should be set as well.
+This is the place where the data source should be set as well.

-        #_[C#] Change Editor_
+#### Change Editor

 {{source=..\SamplesCS\DropDownListControl\CheckedDropDownList\How-To\UseAsRadGridViewEditor1.cs region=Required}}
 {{source=..\SamplesVB\DropDownListControl\CheckedDropDownList\How-To\UseAsRadGridViewEditor1.vb region=Required}}